adlnet/ADL_LRS/readme.md

 ./setup_lrs.sh
 ```

+## Starting

 For development, you can run the LRS with:

 ```
 python manage.py runserver
 ```

-Alternatively, follow the instructions below.

-## Starting

-While still in the ADL_LRS directory, run
+Alternatively, while still in the ADL_LRS directory, run

     (env)dbowner:ADL_LRS$ supervisord